elle-bacon/RR-Improve-a-Music-Library-Interface/README.md

 3. Run nodemon.
 If successful, the server should run on Port 4000 and display a success message in the terminal.

 ### A Note:
-While this server should require no additional changes to support the code-along content, if you feel comfortable with express servers feel free to explore the itunes API and build more routes to support and expand your application!
+While this server should require no additional changes to support the code-along content, if you feel comfortable with express servers feel free to explore the itunes API and build more routes to support and expand your application! submit